xloc/swift-dictionary/README.md

 ## Overview
 Swift-Dictionary is a science-backed study tool designed to optimize your learning and retention process.
 Leveraging the principles of the Ebbinghaus Forgetting Curve, the application triggers time-interval reminders, helping you to more efficiently memorize and recall information.

 The dictionary feature of this project is powered by OpenAI's ChatGPT.
-It enables you to interact in natural language, get clear explanations in English and translation in your preferred language (change it with [the prompt](https://github.com/xloc/swift-dictionary/blob/main/Dictionary/View/ContentView.swift#L83)).
+It enables you to interact in natural language, get clear explanations in English and translation in your preferred language (change [the prompt](https://github.com/xloc/swift-dictionary/blob/main/Dictionary/View/ContentView.swift#L83) to change the language).
 The translation is blurred on purpose to encourage you to understand the English explanations.
 To view the translations, simply click to unblur.

 ## Key Features
 - Scientific Time Interval Reminders